mubanjs/muban-devtools/README.md

 - Enable the "Developer mode" toggle on the top right
 - Click "Load unpacked" at the top left, and select the zip file

+## Features

+* View the full muban component tree
+    * The "grey" nodes in the tree are "refs" that have bindings attached to them
+    * The tree can be filtered
+    * When hovering components or refs in the tree, they are highlighted on the page
+    * Inspecting (picking) components on the page will show them selected in devtools
+* Selecting a component in the tree shows an inspector on the right
+    * Show component props
+    * Show component refs
+    * Show component bindings (both from self or parent)
+    * Show parent/owner components
+    * Show provided context
+    * Values that are reactive/refs/computeds are editable
+* Timeline to show (mouse) events that happens on the page
+* Light and Dark mode

 ### Important Usage Notes

 To make it work for pages opened via `file://` protocol, you need to check "Allow access to file URLs" for this